heinten/Introduction-into-CFD/3-backward-step/2-solving.md

 83      }
 ```

-In this function object, the field variables of velocity `U` and pressure `p` are monitored in the specified probe point `(0.025 0 0)`, so it is located slightly downstream the backward-facing step.
+In this function object, the field variables of velocity `U` are monitored in the specified probe point `(0.025 0 0)`, so it is located slightly downstream the backward-facing step.
 Monitoring flow variables in certain locations does not only allow for judging convergence, it also enables us to compute characteristic frequencies of the flow by performing a Fast-Fourier Transform on the monitored data.